lindsaykwardell/hlc-nuxt/content/pages/membership.md

 When you, or a family member, comes in for an appointment you will be asked to _pay what you can_ for that service at the time of visit.

-We are committed to being transparent regarding our actual cost for services (see our Services Cost List--INSERT LINK).
+We are committed to being transparent regarding our actual cost for services (see our Services Cost List).
 You have the option to pay for an appointment in full OR decide on a payment amount that feels doable given your financial situation.
 Our Services Cost listings are meant to inform, not dictate, what you can pay.

 You also have the option to request a superbill to submit to your insurance for appointment cost reimbursement.
 (We will still bill your insurance for any labs, imaging, and prescriptions).